sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

       ![](images/ddos11.png)

-1. Under Deployments, click on **Virtual Network**, and you will see that you are protected.
+1. Under Deployments, click on **Virtual Networks**, and you will see that you are protected.

       ![](images/ddos12.png)